 modm: a barebone embedded library generator¶

-modm (Modular Object-oriented Development for Microcontrollers) is a toolbox for building custom C++14 libraries tailored to your embedded device. modm generates startup code, HALs and their implementations, communication protocols, drivers for external devices, BSPs, etc… in a modular, customizable process that you can fine-tune to your needs.
+modm (pronounced like dial-up "modem") is a toolbox for building custom C++17 libraries tailored to your embedded device. modm generates startup code, HALs and their implementations, communication protocols, drivers for external devices, BSPs, etc… in a modular, customizable process that you can fine-tune to your needs.

 - Check out our install instructions and our getting started guide.

 - Feast your eyes on lots of working examples.